Replicating to Amazon S3

 Create an IAM user

 You will need to set up a user with programmatic access to work with Amazon S3.
 From the AWS Console, go to the IAM service.
-Next, click Users from the left-hand navigation and then click the Add User button.
+Next, click Users from the left-hand navigation and then click the Create user button.

-Enter a name for your user and make sure to enable Programmatic Access.
-Then click the Next button.
+Enter a name for your user and click the Next button.

 Screenshot of creating an IAM user

-On the permissions screen, click on “Attach existing policies directly”, then search for “S3” and choose AmazonS3FullAccess.
+On the permissions screen, select “Attach policies directly”, then search for “S3” and choose AmazonS3FullAccess.
 You can also specify a more restrictive policy as described later in this guide.
+Click Next to continue.

 Screenshot of attaching policy to IAM user

-Then click the Next button twice and then click the Create user button.
-This will create the user and display credentials for programmatic access.
+Review the user details and click Create user.
+After the user is created, navigate to the user’s Security credentials tab and click Create access key.
+Select your use case, acknowledge the warning, and create the key.
 You will need to save the “Access key ID” and “Secret access key” for later use in this guide.

 Screenshot of AWS credentials for created user